Meet Your Major

 You’ll gain invaluable classroom experience during your pre-practicum and practicum student-teaching.
 It’s your chance to take what you’ve learned at Merrimack and apply it at one of the many schools in the area.

 Upon successful completion of the education program, you’ll be well equipped to pursue a career in education.
 Positions may include:

 - English, Math, Social Studies or Science Teacher

 - School Administrator

 All education majors concentrating in high school education take teacher education courses to satisfy requirements.
 Of the 124 credits required for your degree, you must complete 44 credits of teacher education courses in addition to a semester of student teaching.

 All students in the middle school/high school Teacher Education Program must also have a content-area as a second major, and choose the particular licensure area and the grade level in which they ultimately want to teach.
 This will become your concentration.

 - Physics (8-12)

 You must have a minimum of a 3.0 GPA in your required courses prior to entering your student-teaching semester.
-To graduate with a degree in Middle School Education and teach in Massachusetts, you must also pass the MTELs.
+To graduate with a degree in High School Education and teach in Massachusetts, you must also pass the MTELs.

 Courses in the School of Education and Social Policy are scheduled to account for instructional time that is commensurate with credits earned.